Rosen-Team-B/Rosen_B_2/documentation/meetings/clientMeetings/2023 03 09 - Client Meeting.md

 - frames should have a link to which video model, so the app is not a one-time-use tool
 - choose video option like Luca’s team (maybe useful?)
+- We should have the FE as user-friendly as possible from now on when the basic functionalities are all there
+    - hover-able explanation